rgesteve/vscode-onnxvalidate/README.md

 ## Release Notes
 1. With multiple instances of VSCode, with this extension activated on all of those instances, each instance will start a container.
 Each containers will be stopped when the corresponding VSCode instance which started the container is closed.
+2. This extension is supported only windows and linux hosts and the containers which are run on both these OSs are Linux containers.
+Suppport for windows container is coming up.

 ### 0.0.1
 Version 0.1